aaronjorbin/brad/readme.txt

 Stable tag: 0.2
 License: GPLv2+

 BRAD will help you by providing Better Responsibility Around Discoverability.
-Don\'t accidentally have your site excluded from search engines.
+Don't accidentally have your site excluded from search engines.

 == Changelog ==